 Spring is a great time to head out on a road trip through the Golden Outback.
 Those inland outback areas are a little cooler, and the bright blue, clear skies contrast so beautifully with the earth.
 Plus there's an abundance of gorgeous wildflowers to see!

 It’s also one of the best time to go remote and go camping!
-The weather has cooled down from those hot Summer days, which can making sleeping in a swag or tent a tad uncomfortable.
+The weather has cooled down from those hot summer days, which can make sleeping in a swag or tent a tad uncomfortable.
 It’s now a pleasant temperature to get out and explore, and then get cosy in front of a fire at night as you watch the blanket of stars appear.

 There are four main parts of our region and each one has an amazing array of caravan and campsites, some of which are even free for you to enjoy!
 They provide the perfect place to stop off, stretch your legs, set up for the night, and relax.
 We all know this is needed after a long few hours behind the wheel driving through the outback!

 Esperance and the Fitzgerald Coast

 If you’re touring around Esperance, we recommend camping in Cape Le Grand National Park at one of the two camp sites.
 You’re guaranteed some of the best views of the park, and you’ll most likely get a curious kangaroo to come to join you for your morning cuppa!
 Fall asleep to the sounds of the ocean lapping the white sandy shore, under a star full of skies.
 Whilst you probably won’t be swimming, we just love watching the wild ocean roll in.